Usufructs: U.S. Taxation and Information Reporting, Minimizing Inheritance Tax in Other Countries

 Description

 A usufruct is a grant of legal rights made by a now "bare" or "naked" owner to another party, to temporarily live in, derive income, or otherwise benefit from the use of real property.
-Usufructs are an integral part of estate plans in France, as well as other European and Latin American countries.
+Usufructs play a significant role in the estate plans of individuals in Europe and Latin American countries, specifically in civil law jurisdictions.
+These types of structures can create issues in the United States, a primarily common law country, for the classification, reporting, and taxation under the Internal Revenue Code.

 Outline